j2labs/quickness/README.md

 ## New Amazon ec2 Box (requires boto and an environment variable named AWS\_IDENTITY that points to your key)

-Copy ec2.sample.conf to ec2.private.conf and update with your own preferences (files ending in .private.conf are ignored by git)
+Copy ec2.sample to ec2/private/ec2.conf and update with your own preferences (files in etc/private are ignored by git)

     bin/ec2server precise64 devbox